rgreminger/tilburg-science-hub/docs/workflow/index.md

 !!! tip "Tips"
     * We may sometimes sound a bit dogmatic about certain things (e.g., you MUST do this or that).
 Please trust us that many of our teachings will make sense only after a while; so - stick with our recommendations during the course of your first few projects.
 Later on, take the liberty to design the workflows to your needs.
     * Consider adopting our suggestions **gradually**
-        1. Start with a proper [module/directory structure](directories.md)
+        1. Start with a proper [directory structure on your local computer](directories.md)
         2. Start [automating](automation.md) your workflows
         3. Add [documentation](doc.md) to your modules/directories and your (raw) data
         4. Start to version your code to keep track of changes + clean up